bvanpoortvliet/esp32-cloud-costume/README.md

 LEDS:	WS2812B

 ## Description:
-3x ESP32 als mesh netwerk die 1 AP spawnen
+3 ESP32 MCU's in a mesh network that spawn one AP
-Achter de AP draait een webserver waarop je scenes kan triggeren Per trigger (ajax functie of get parameter) wordt naar alle nodes een UDP bericht gestuurd elke scene heeft zijn eigen UDP trigger
+Upon connection to the AP a captive portal is served The captive portal serves a page on which you can trigger lightsequences Per trigger (ajax functie or get parameter) broadcasts over UDP/Mesh to all nodes Every scene has it's own trigger
+If there's enough time we'd like to implement artnet

 ## Scenes:
 1. Rainbow/CMY chase